Professional tongue-tie division and infant-feeding support

 Need professional help to find out why you are having problems?

 Receive advice and support to improve your feeding relationship by an expert with over 10 years experience in this field.

 CQC registered Specialist Midwife and Lactation Consultant clinics currently held by Suzanne Barber in Nottingham, Solihull and the Peak District.

 Same or next day appointments are possible in the Peak District clinic.

-Weekend appointments for newborns unable to feed possible in the Peak District, please call for availability.
+Weekend appointments for newborns unable to feed possible in the Peak District, please use Contact Form below.

 Babies treated up to 1 year of age.

 When I discovered information about tongue-ties in 2007, it was my 'lightbulb' moment.
 The path was set for me to acquire training as an IBCLC and for experience and competency in frenulotomies (division of the tongue-tie).